 1. As far as dehydration is concerned, you should avoid caffeine because it is the worst.
 For those who typically consume caffeinated beverages such as tea, coffee and cola throughout the day, a lack of caffeine during fasting can initially lead to headaches and fatigue.

 2. Secondly, fried foods should be avoided.
-Because these foods are high in fat, calories and salt.
 Fried foods are often linked to serious health problems like diabetes and heart disease, according to research.

 In my opinion, you should consult with a specialist before Ramadan in case you are older or suffer from medical conditions such as diabetes and should follow the same advice for pregnant women.
 So, you should follow the above tips or ways to keep fit and healthy during Ramadan.